Aligning with Logic: Measuring, Evaluating and Improving Logical Preference Consistency in Large Language Models: Measuring Logical Consistency

 Here, $S_i^K$ represents a randomly sampled sub-graph of size $K$, and the indicator function $\mathbbm{1}_{acyclic}$ returns $1$ if the sub-graph $S_i^K$ contains no cycles (i.e., is transitive), and $0$ if otherwise. $M$ denotes the total number of the sampled sub-graphs.
 As the size of the item set increases, the number of possible sub-graph combinations grows exponentially.
 To manage this complexity, we cap the number of samples to 1,000 sub-graphs to estimate transitivity for larger sets.
-Therefore, the metric ranges from $0$ to $1$, where $1$ represents perfect transitivity.
+The choice of $M$ is supported by theoretical evidence explained in Appendix~\S\ref{appen:M}.
+Therefore, the metric ranges from $0$ to $1$, where $1$ represents nearly perfect transitivity.

 Maintaining transitivity becomes increasingly difficult as the size of the subset grows.
 For any set of $K$ items, there are $2^K$ possible combinations of pairwise relationships, but only $K!$ of these can form a transitive ranking.
 As a result, the degree of transitivity tends to decrease with larger sub-graph sizes.
 This means that for the same LLM, $s_{tran}(K)$ typically decreases as $K$ increases, reflecting that preserving consistent rankings over larger sets of items is increasingly challenging.
 Since $s_{tran}(K)$ measures transitivity for a fixed subset size, it allows for fair transitivity comparisons between item sets of different sizes.